 This blog post is part of a series where our writers discuss their experiences attending top colleges.
+Which schools are on your target colleges list?
 In this installment, they answer the question below.

 Colton: In a word, intense.
 The professors do not pull punches (unless you’re an athlete) and “easy-A classes” are like an endangered species.
 In many ways, the difficulty is a blessing.
 The rigor of Columbia’s college academics has given me a professional and intellectual competence that I carry everywhere I go.
 But, it was a painful process with a lot of late nights, panic attacks, and tears for many students.
 That said, I think the “anxiety hype” around elite-college level classwork is overblown.
 Yes, it’s hard.
 Yes, it’s stressful.
 But it’s also 100% possible to graduate from Princeton or Yale with your psyche in one piece (but maybe not your dignity).

 Cory: Oh yeah it’s definitely intense.
 I think it kind of depends on what major you’re in, but I always hear the pre-med Biology majors complaining about the horrendous organic chemistry class and the engineers rioting over some problem they can’t figure out in thermodynamics.
 I don’t know if being an English major is just the easiest thing ever, but other than being drowned in like 300 pages of readings a week (which no one really holds you accountable to) it’s actually not that bad.

 To schedule an appointment with top Ivy League school students who have experience with tutoring college academics and coaching high school students, click here to contact us about Dewey Smart Ivy League Tutoring & College Admissions Counseling.